Robert Connell Clarke

-Robert Connell Clarke is a US American agronomist and ethnobotanist born in 1953, specialized in the study of the cannabis plant.
+Robert Connell Clarke (born 1953) is an American agronomist and ethnobotanist, specialized in the study of the cannabis plant.

 He has often been credited for having taken part in many developments of the licit hemp and cannabis sectors in the United States and the Netherlands since the 1980s.

 Biography

 Clarke graduated in 1977 from the University of California Santa Cruz.

-In the 1980s, he took part as a breeder in the creation of the cannabis seed bank Cultivators Choice together with David P. Watson with whom he later co-funded Hortapharm B.V., a Dutch cannabis research and development business licensed to produce medicinal cannabis.
+In the 1980s, he took part as a breeder in the creation of the cannabis seed bank Cultivators Choice together with David P. Watson with whom he later co-funded Hortapharm B.V., a Dutch cannabis research and development business licensed from 1994-1997 to research medicinal cannabis.

-He was once manager of the International Hemp Association, a now-defunct organization based in Amsterdam.
+He was once project manager of the International Hemp Association, a now-defunct organization based in Amsterdam.
+He has written for High Times under the pseudonym R. Connoisseur.

 Academic research

 In 1977, shortly after graduating, Clarke self-published his undergraduate research dissertation under the title "The botany and ecology of Cannabis."
 He would spend the following years continuing to research and publish on the topics of evolutionary and botanical history of the plant genus.